yetanotherco/aligned_layer/docs/architecture/components/6_explorer.md

 ![](../../images/explorer-landing-page.png)

-From here, we can search for a specific batch by its merkle root, we can directly jump to any one of the last 5 submitted batches, and we can easily go to the `Latest Batches` page, where we navigate through pages of different proofs, ordered by latest submission, and easily view their on-chain status, timestamp, and block number.
+From here, we can search for a specific batch by its Merkle Root, we can directly jump to any one of the last 5 submitted batches, and we can easily go to the `Latest Batches` page, where we can navigate through the various pages of batches of proofs submitted to aligned, ordered by latest submission, and easily check their on-chain status, timestamp, and block number.

 ![](../../images/explorer-latest-batches.png)